richchapler/AzureSolutionsDocumentation/docs/wip/secure_web_application.md

     }
 }
 ```
-- Replace "YourNamespace" with the namespace of your project and "<your-storage-account-url>" with the URL of your Azure Storage Account.
+- Replace "{NAMESPACE_NAME}" with the namespace of your project and "{STORAGE_ACCOUNT_URL}" with the URL of your Azure Storage Account.

 ## Step 4: Update the Index view in Index.cshtml